holderbaum/resume/resume.md

 ---
 title: Hello, I am Jakob.
-subtitle: I am a Freelance Consultant, Coach and Software Developer, who is eager to help you and your team to build successful products!
+subtitle: I am a Freelance Consultant, Coach and Software Developer who is eager to help you and your team to build successful products!
 name: Jakob Holderbaum
 email: jakob@holderbaum.io
 phone: +49 176 637 297 71